Best Of17 min read

 • Bundle with domain registration saves money

-• cPanel familiarity
+• cPanel is familiar

 • EasyWP is a clean managed WP option for non-technical users